 If you want to become a certified flagger, there are many programs to choose from.
 Flagger requirements vary state to state, so before you select a program to complete, make sure to check with your state’s department of transportation.
 The American Traffic Safety Services Association (ATSSA) also has a comprehensive list of state requirements.
 When choosing a program, make sure to pick one that only has certified instructors.

-Some programs offer both online and classroom setting training.
-Online courses work great for those who have a tight schedule and need a program that is flexible to their specific needs.
+ATSSA, in addition to other providers, offers their very own flagger certification classes that can be taken online or in a classroom.
+Their online courses work great for those who have a tight schedule and need a program that is flexible to their specific needs.
 If you benefit from face-to-face communication, then a seated option would be a good choice.
-You can choose whichever setting works best for you, but keep in mind that in some states online training is only accepted for recertification.
+You can choose whichever setting and program that works best for you, but keep in mind that in some states online training is only accepted for recertification.

 2. Complete flagger certification training.